NerdyGamers/ultima-py/MODERNIZATION.md

 ### "Do I need to change my code?"
 No. API unchanged.

+### "Do I need to fix all the linting warnings?"
+No. They're informational.
+Fix them incrementally if you want.

+### "Will my PR fail CI if it has lint warnings?"
+No. Only actual test failures block PRs.

 ### "Do I need Python 3.13?"
 No. 3.9+ works.
 We test all versions.